-After reading the Sell Up, Pack Up and Take Off book and other online resources we developed a spreadsheet of the countries to consider as starting destinations.
+After reading the Sell Up, Pack Up and Take Off book and other online resources we created a spreadsheet of the countries to consider as starting destinations.
 It was a reference tool in our decisions making and listed the obvious Asian countries plus Panama and Ecuador.

-Criteria across the top of the spreadsheet included things like: – Visa requirements including availability of ‘retirement visas’; stability of government; quality of health care; cost of living (compared to Australia); ease of assimilation (e.g. use/familiarity of English); personal safety; consistent legal system and the protections it provides to foreigners (e.g. in situation of home ownership or other assets); ability to own and operate a small or micro business.
+Criteria across the top of the spreadsheet included things like – Visa requirements including availability of ‘retirement visas’; stability of government; quality of health care; cost of living (compared to Australia); ease of assimilation (e.g. use/familiarity of English); personal safety; consistent legal system and the protections it provides to foreigners (e.g. in the situation of home ownership or other assets); ability to own and operate a small or micro business.

-Malaysia and Thailand ‘scored’ the most points and were therefore top of the list.
+Malaysia and Thailand ‘scored’ the most points and were, therefore, top of the list.
 When investigating the “Malaysia My Second Home” retirement visa further there were negatives like you could own a business but could not work in it.
-Also each State of Malaysia set the minimum amount of money you needed to invest in property so there was no consistency and this restricted our freedom of choice.
+Also, each State of Malaysia set the minimum amount of money you needed to invest in property so there was no consistency and this restricted our freedom of choice.

 In our planning, we thought that if we needed to generate some additional funds over time then being able to operate a simple business like a B&B was important, so Malaysia slipped in our rating for those reasons.

-Cambodia did not meet several of the criteria including health care, stability of government, protection for foreigners and a specific retirement visa.
-For us this was disappointing as we felt we had a special connection with Cambodia from our travel there in late 2011.
+Cambodia did not meet several of the criteria including health care, the stability of government, protection for foreigners and a specific retirement visa.
+For us, this was disappointing as we felt we had a special connection with Cambodia from our travel there in late 2011.
 We had spent 6 months upon our return trying to find a way to get work and move there but could not make it happen.

-Indonesia and Vietnam in our view, also had drawbacks for political, visa and/or property ownership reasons.
+Indonesia and Vietnam in our view also had drawbacks for political, visa and/or property ownership reasons.

 For us that left Thailand.
 Stability of government was still an issue but the administration (Army) seemed to be focused on creating stability and keeping a strong economic focus including keeping foreign investment and tourism happening– meaning foreigners were still welcome.